kolomanschaft/updatejunkie/README.md

 ## Profiles

 Profiles are stored in the `connector_profiles` folder.
 Each XML file in this folder represents a particular website (or a certain part of it) and contains information about how to access the website and how to find articles on its pages.
-If you want to adapt Willhaben for a new website, all you should have to do is create a new profile.
+If you want to adapt UpdateJunkie for a new website, all you should have to do is create a new profile.

 ### Profile Creation

-To make the process of creating a new profile as easy as possible, Willhaben comes with a XML Schema file located at `connector_profiles/profile.xsd`.
+To make the process of creating a new profile as easy as possible, UpdateJunkie comes with a XML Schema file located at `connector_profiles/profile.xsd`.
 If you are using an advanced XML editor (like the one in the Eclipse Web Tools Platform) you can validate your profile while you write it.

 The original Willhaben profile (`connector_profiles/willhaben.xml`) is very well documented.
 This should be enough to get you started with new profiles.
 You can use the script `profile_tester.py` to help you during the profile creation.
 It takes a profilename and a URL as arguments and tests the profile against the given URL.